bjorne14/reference-tictactoe/testExamples.md

 ***Winning scenarios:*** _(Three cells occupied by the same player form an vertical/horizontal/diagonal line.)_
 * ***Given:***
-	* PlayerA has created a game _('game created' event)_ which PlayerB has successfully joined _('game join', 'game joined' events)_ .
+	* PlayerA has created a game _('CreateGame', 'GameCreated' events)_ which PlayerB has successfully joined _('game join', 'game joined' events)_ .
-	* PlayerA/B has occupied two cells each _('PlaceMove' event)_, PlayerB has two cells forming an vertical/diagonal/horizontal line which isn't blocked
+	* PlayerA/B has occupied two cells each _('PlaceMove', 'MovePlaced' events)_, PlayerB has two cells forming an vertical/diagonal/horizontal line which isn't blocked
 * ***When***:
-	* PlayerB occupies the third cell _('PlaceMove' event)_ and thus forms an vertical/horizontal/diagonal line of three cells.
+	* PlayerB occupies the third cell _('PlaceMove', 'MovePlaced' events)_ and thus forms an vertical/horizontal/diagonal line of three cells.
 * ***Then:***
-	* PlayerB has now won the game _(Event of type 'game won' is emitted)_
+	* PlayerB has now won the game _(Event of type 'GameWon' is emitted)_

 ---
 ***Draw scenarios***
 * ***Given:***
-	* PlayerA has created a game _('game created' event)_ which PlayerB has successfully joined _('game join', 'game joined' events)_ .
+	* PlayerA has created a game _('CreateGame', 'GameCreated' events)_ which PlayerB has successfully joined _('game join', 'game joined' events)_ .
-	* PlayerA/B has occupied four cells each _('PlaceMove' event)_ where no two consecutive _(vertical/horizontal/diagonal)_ cells from the last cell is occupied by the same player.
+	* PlayerA/B has occupied four cells each _('PlaceMove', 'MovePlaced' events)_ where no two consecutive _(vertical/horizontal/diagonal)_ cells from the last cell is occupied by the same player.
 * ***When***:
-	* PlayerB occupies the last cell on the board _('PlaceMove' event)_ .
+	* PlayerB occupies the last cell on the board _('PlaceMove', 'MovePlaced' events)_ .
 * ***Then:***
-	* Neither PlayerA or PlayerB has won, i.e the game is a draw. _(Event of type 'game draw' is emitted)_
+	* Neither PlayerA or PlayerB has won, i.e the game is a draw. _(Event of type 'GameDraw' is emitted)_

 ---
 ***Legal Actions***